andyfengc/andyfengc.github.io/_drafts/AngularJS interview questions.md

 ![](/images/posts/20171031-angularjs-3.png)

 This is a SPA project.
 When we navigate pages via different links, there is no fresh and no timestamp changes for this page.

+## What is promise? ##

+AngularJS promise is a mechanism to defer an action to the moment when the promise is resolved.
+Promises is usually for asynchronous operations.

+## How angular2 is better than angular1? ##

+angular2 is Component-Based.
+It splits the big page into smaller pieces. reusability

+typescript syntax, follow the specification of esmascript 6. it supports inheritance, interfaces to make it easier to develop a component. also, typescript supports strongly-type and the compiler can find issues

+performance is better